Doc-Scripter/Toy-programming-language/documentation/introduction.md

     ### Main Function
  + **Purpose:** Demonstrates the creation of the a lexer instance and token scanning.
  + **Key Components:**
-    + **main Function:** Inializes the lexer witha simple input (`"Hello"`) and prints out the the lexer instance for inspection.
+    + **main Function:** Initializes the lexer with simple input (`"Hello"`) and prints out the the lexer instance for inspection.

     ### Parser (Work in Progress)
 + **Purpose:** Converts the stream of tokens produced by the lexer into an Abstract Syntax  Tree(AST), which can then be interpreted or compiled.
 + **Key Components:** Advances the current token to the next one in the input.
     + **parseStatement Method:** Placeholder for parsing statements.
-This is where various langauage constructs (like variable declaration or expressions) will be parsed and converted into AST nodes.
+This is where various language constructs (like variable declaration or expressions) will be parsed and converted into AST nodes.

 + **Work in Progress:**
     We have the basic structure for a parser, which will process tokens from the lexer and convert them into an Abstract Abstract Tree(AST).
 The parser's job will eventually include handling expressions, statements, and control flow.